 Walking around the village, passing by the houses with white walls and blue-black framed windows and doors, I realized that the village has as many cattle as the human being if not more.
 Narrow lanes winding around the houses were full of animal dropping.
 Even with an almost absent sense of smell, I could feel the annoying smell in my nostrils.
 Stones with natural grooves in them were being used to keep water and fodder for the animals on the streets.

-People of Nako village grow potatoes and Peas as their primary crop and in grains, it is ubiquitous Rajma.
+People of the village grow potatoes and Peas as their primary crop and in grains, it is ubiquitous Rajma.
 In fact, as soon as the Apple country ends, the Pea country starts in Himachal Pradesh.
-I was fascinated by the elaborately carved doorjambs of the old houses in Nako.
+I was fascinated by the elaborately carved doorjambs of the old houses in the village.
 The prayer wheels here and there brought out the spiritual side of the villagers.
 Who would turn them inadvertently while walking past them as a matter of habit?

-I noticed solar panels any many places in Nako village just like the piles of stones with sacred mantras carved on them.
+I noticed solar panels and many places in the village just like the piles of stones with sacred mantras carved on them.
 Some houses have a board by Spiti Ecosphere saying Solar Passive House.
 Implying Reduced Firewood consumption and carbon emissions.

-The funds that they generate have been used in cleaning the village.
-In installing a beautiful bell tower on top of the hill – that is kind of becoming the signature element of this small village.
+The funds that they generate, have been used in cleaning the village.
+Installing a beautiful bell tower on top of the hill – is kind of becoming the signature element of this small village.
 While walking around he showed me various dustbins that they have installed.
-The cloth bags that they have distributed to replace the old polythene bags that were used.
+The cloth bags that they have distributed replace the old polythene bags that were used.
 In fact, he kept picking up the trash as he walked me through the village.
 We met his mother on the way and she was sure proud of her son.
-This was my surprise at Nako.
+This was my surprise at the place.

-Nako Village is a lovely example of living with ancient heritage, spiritual values and yet adopting the modern thoughts and techniques for a quality life.
+This village is a lovely example of living with ancient heritage, and spiritual values and yet adopting modern thoughts and techniques for a quality life.